MukundhanTringapps/Git_Learning_TMB/README.md

 git pull
 1. Get the latest changes from remote to working copy
 2. pull is directly fetching code to remote to local + merge from local

+git branches
+1. Branches create a new line of development without affecting the master / main branch